THE AMERICAN LEGION DEPARTMENT OF COLORADO WESTCLIFFE POST 170

 ARTICLE V – OFFICERS

 Section 2.
 The officers of this Post shall be a Commander, a Senior Vice Commander, a Junior Vice Commander, an Adjutant, a Finance Officer, a Historian, a Chaplain, a Service Officer, a Sergeant-At-Arms, a Judge Advocate, the most recent Past Commander and other officers as deemed necessary by this Post.
-Officer candidates shall be nominated from the floor at the meeting immediately preceding the annual election.
+Officer candidates shall be nominated from the floor at the Post general membership meeting immediately preceding the annual election.

 Section 3.
 All officers shall be elected annually, with the exception of the at large EC, which will be appointed for two-year terms as noted in Section 1 above.
 They shall hold office until their successors are duly installed.
 Any officer or at large EC member may be removed for misconduct or inefficiency by the EC.
 A two-thirds vote of the other EC members present is required to approve such removal for cause.
 The removed officer will be notified in writing of the removal decision along with the reasons for removal.
 All such decisions will be final and not subject to appeal.